Automated Weather Source: Network growth

-The above data set, as a weather observation, would read as follows: “At 5:15 A.M. on July 24, 1990, the temperature at the Darnestown AWS site in Montgomery County, Maryland was 52° Fahrenheit, with 99% relative humidity and a wind from the south-southeast at four miles per hour.”
+The above data set, as a weather observation, would read as follows: "At 5:15 A.M. on July 24, 1990, the temperature at the Darnestown AWS site in Montgomery County, Maryland was 52°F, with 99% relative humidity and a wind from the south-southeast at four miles per hour."

 AWS data as a teaching tool and TV broadcast use

 Social impact

 Prior to the rapid growth of the Internet in 1992, primary media sources included print, radio, and broadcast TV.
 Computer science had just begun its integration into K-12 schools in major metropolitan areas.
-The use of computers and dial-up modems with access to digitized resources was in its infancy at the time of AWS’ founding.
+The use of computers and dial-up modems with access to digitized resources was in its infancy at the time of AWS' founding.
 A weather station as an engine that provided real-world data could then be integrated into each area of school curricula.
 Promoting such a concept by recognizing specific schools or locations on broadcast TV helped instill local civic pride.
 The near real-time observations used by TV broadcast media made viewers more aware of the weather conditions where they worked and lived.
-Television networks’ use of the meteorological observations encouraged the growth of the AWS concept and the participation of local businesses in the growing effort to donate resources to help facilitate this cause.
+Television networks' use of the meteorological observations encouraged the growth of the AWS concept and the participation of local businesses in the growing effort to donate resources to help facilitate this cause.

 As the Washington, D.C., metro area school systems bought into the concept, AWS began working on a way to better archive and manipulate the data generated for use as a teaching tool for computer science, mathematics, geography, and science.
 Students would log observations and then plot them on a local map, and a series of manually logged observations would be graphed as well.
 Eventually, an AWS subcontractor wrote a program that would automatically access the existing sites and download data for current observations as well as limited historical data.
 The program, which ran on desktop computers outfitted with 386 processors, then created graphs of historical data.